petros-d/docs/docs/deferrable-operators.md

 Introduced in [Apache Airflow 2.2](https://airflow.apache.org/blog/airflow-2.2.0/), Deferrable Operators are a powerful type of Airflow Operator that you can use to improve the performance of your Deployments and lower your resource costs.

 Tasks using standard Operators and sensors take up a Worker or Scheduler slot when checking if an external condition has been met.
-In comparison, Deferrable Operators suspend themselves and don't take up a Worker or Scheduler slot when they are in a deferred state.
+In comparison, Deferrable Operators suspend themselves and don't take up a Worker or Scheduler slot when they are in a deferred state or checking if a condition has been met.
 Using the Deferrable versions of Operators or Sensors that typically spend a long time waiting for a condition to be met, such as the `S3Sensor`, the `HTTPSensor`, or the `DatabricksSubmitRunOperator`, can result in significant per-task cost savings and performance improvements.

 Deferrable Operators rely on a new, highly-available Airflow component called the Triggerer.
 The Triggerer is entirely managed on Astronomer Cloud, meaning that you can start using Deferrable Operators in your DAGs as long as you're running Astronomer Runtime 4.0+.
 As an Astronomer customer, you additionally have exclusive access to several deferrable versions of open source Operators.